anukritikumari/Anukriti/README.md

 # Anukriti
 this is Demo
 <br>
-it is my first demo repo.
+it is my first demo repo.I will try.